GaetanOff/FFARush/README.md

 Information
 ============
-> This plugin is using my own plugin framework (GCore at the moment it is not available to the public but soon it will be).
-And some cool technologies.
+> This plugin is using my own plugin framework, and some cool technologies.
+It's compatible from 1.7 to 1.16.

 Commands
 ============